 In 2011, the Board decided that it was an appropriate time to commence a dividend policy for the first time in the Company's history; to be paid once a year.
-In this regard, the Board proposed a final dividend of 10 cent per ADS in respect of the 2010 financial year and this proposal was approved by the shareholders at the 2011 Annual General Meeting of the Company and subsequently paid during the course of 2011.
 The payment of a dividend is generally subject to dividend withholding tax (DWT) at the standard rate of income tax in force at the time the dividend is paid, currently 20%.
 Under current legislation, where DWT applies, Trinity Biotech will be responsible for withholding it at source.